Medical Labeling Standards:Notes To Pharmaceutical Manufacturers

 What must manufacturers know about medical device labeling regulations?

-In both the United States and the European Union, the stipulations for medical device labeling are meticulously detailed and comprehensive, often tailored to the device’s specific category.
+In both the United States and the European Union, the stipulations for labeling medical devices are meticulously detailed and comprehensive, often tailored to the device’s specific category.

 It’s imperative for manufacturers to consult the exact wording of the relevant statutes and regulations directly, ensuring their practices align precisely with legal requirements and maintain compliance.